andyruwruw/enhanced-spotify-api/CONTRIBUTING.md

 # Contributing to Enhanced Spotify API

-If you have any suggestions, bugs or enhancements you'd like to bring up, please feel free to contact me! andrew@youngshome.com

-Pull requests are very welcomed.
+## For Bugs or Suggestions
+- Send a pull request
-Make sure your additions are documented and try to add testing where you can!
+  - Make sure your additions are documented!
+- Email me at andrew@youngshome.com

+## To help maintain / work on the library
+- Email me!

 Thanks for making this library better!